MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production-content.md

 <!-- cSpell:ignore DharmeshBhagat HANA -->

-This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
-The architecture principles are operating system (OS) agnostic, however, unless otherwise specified, it is assumed to be based on Linux.
+This reference architecture shows a set of proven practices for running a high-availability SAP NetWeaver with Oracle Database on Azure.
+The architecture principles are OS-agnostic, however, unless otherwise specified, the architecture is assumed to be based on Linux.

-The first diagram shows a reference architecture for SAP on Oracle in Azure, which utilizes availability sets.
+The first diagram shows a reference architecture for SAP on Oracle in Azure.
+The architecture uses availability sets.

 [![Diagram of the architecture of a production SAP system on Oracle in Azure.](./media/sap-oracle-architecture.png)](./media/sap-oracle-architecture.png#lightbox)
-*Figure - The architecture of a production SAP system on Oracle running on Azure.*

 _Download a [Visio file](https://arch-center.azureedge.net/sap-oracle-architecture-avzone.vsdx) for all architectures._